mondaycom/vibe/COMPONENTS_DOCUMENTATION_GUIDELINES.md

     </StoryDescription>
 </Flex>
 ```
-6. For better story readability, it's best to use inline styles instead of class names when applying styles that are specific to the story itself.
-This avoids confusion for readers who might question the purpose of the class names in achieving the displayed result.
+6. If custom styles are needed for some demonstration, use **inline styles only**.
 Inline styles make the styles visible within the story, without the need for external CSS files or class definitions.
 ```js
 <Canvas>
   <Story name="Stretched">